Pre-workout supplements are great for taking your training to the next level, but they can have some side effects.

 You can buy some stimulant-free pre-workouts, but standard pre-workouts will have 150-300mg of caffeine in a serving.
 This is the equivalent of downing 2 double espressos.

-Having too much pre workout can make your skin tingle and feel itchy.
+Having too much pre-workout can make you feel itchy and cause preworkout tingles.
 This is a side effect of an ingredient called Beta-Alanine, which is contained within most pre-workout supplements.

 If your skin is tingling, it's probably a sign you've had too much pre-workout and need to lower your intake.